 Through the BMA Foundation, the BMA has been supporting medical research since 1839 and is the oldest medical organisation in the world to award grants and prizes to encourage further medical research.
-Thanks to the support of generous individuals, in 2018 eleven research grants totalling over £850,000 are awarded to medical students, research scientists and doctors each year.
+Thanks to the support of generous individuals, approximately 14 research grants totalling over £850,000 are awarded to medical students, research scientists and doctors each year.
 The grants provide funding for a variety of different subject areas, ranging from research into rheumatism and arthritis, to cardiovascular disease, cancer and neurological disorders.

-As a charity, the BMA Foundation for Medical Research is fully reliant upon the generosity of individuals.
+As a charity, the BMA Foundation is fully reliant upon the generosity of individuals.
 Without the money received from donations the foundation would not be able to fund medical research and continually strive to make progress for future generations.

 You can choose to donate to an area of research that is important to you.
 If you would like to specify an area of medical research, please let us know at the time of making your donation by contacting email@example.com , or calling 020 7383 6351.